Any queries regarding the library – please leave a note for Dorinda in the black box outside the library.

 Dual-Language books: Fiction and Non-fiction books written in English and another Community language, including Turkish, Bengali, Polish, Spanish, French and many more.

 Opening times: Each class visits the library once a week during lesson times.
-In addition, each year group has a session during lunchtime, when children can read in the library and borrow books, supervised by a parent volunteer or year 6 Prefects.
-Timetables for these sessions are on the Library door
+In addition, the library is open during morning break time, when children can read in the library and borrow books, supervised by a parent volunteer or year 6 Prefects.

 Books can be renewed by bringing them back to the library and re-borrowing.